jhanvey/Donor-Household-Model/README.md

 - **Lifecycle Movement:** Monitor transitions between *New*, *Key Multi‑Year*, *Recently Lapsed*, and *Lapsed* across fiscal years.
 - **Appeal & Channel Performance:** Evaluate gift source, designation, and motivation in the context of household history rather than isolated transactions.
 - **Major & Mid‑level Programs:** Identify and follow households appropriate for portfolio assignment, then measure outcomes by representative.
-- **Data Reduction in BI Models:** Replace dozens of M/SQL steps in reports with a single warehouse table import per subject area.
+- **Data Reduction in BI Models:** Replace dozens of SQL and data manipulation steps in reports with a single warehouse table import per subject area.

 ---

 ## Intended Use
 This redacted code is provided **for demonstration purposes only** to illustrate modeling decisions, SQL architecture, and analytics patterns.
-It is **not** a drop‑in solution and omits environment‑specific dependencies, indexes, grants, and orchestration steps.
+It is **not** a drop‑in solution and omits environment‑specific dependencies, indexes, and orchestration steps.

 ## License
 Copyright © Jesse Hanvey.